PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 ...

 ```
  * You can call this directly in chroot.
 Note you need to append -Dtarget_arch=ia32 for it to work.
+Remove --no-parallel to make sub-processes to speed up.
  * THE BELOW MIGHT BE STALE (Updated Dec 11th, 2013): AVOID COPYING.
 Please verify that the below fits with crosswalk.spec
 ```
 $ export GYP_GENERATORS='make'
 $ ./src/xwalk/gyp_xwalk src/xwalk/xwalk.gyp \
---no-parallel \
 -Ddisable_nacl=1 \
 -Dpython_ver=2.7 \
 -Duse_aura=1 \